 The simplest thing we can do is be aware of what time it is wherever our people are.
 It’s important to know what times overlap so we can schedule meetings that require people from distributed teams to be in attendance.

-Thankfully, Google calendar makes this easy for us.
-In their new design you can toggle on time zones for other locations.
+Thankfully, Google Calendar makes this easy for us by allowing you to toggle on time zones for other locations.
 This way, we can quickly see what time it is in each of our offices.
 When scheduling an event, you can also see what time your meeting starts in other time zones, making it less likely that you’ll send someone an invite for a 3:00 am meeting.

 Tip 2: Use chat and email together

-As of publication, we have an impressive (or just over-the-top) 500+ channels in Slack.
+At one point, we had an impressive (or just over-the-top) 500+ channels in Slack.
 It’s safe to say we’re big fans.
-From private chats to team channels, to food photos, cat photos, and more – we have a channel for it.
+From private chats to team channels, to food photos, cat photos, and more - we have a channel for it.
 Because Slack is always on and available, discussions can happen asynchronously.
 Fortunately, Slack also allows you to see the time zone of the person you’re messaging, which is helpful since a lot of our team travels in addition to working in different locations.

 As much as we love Slack, we haven’t abandoned email.
 Weekly updates from teams across the company are one way we use email to keep us in the loop.
 Emails also tend not to get overlooked as often as a Slack message might in a busy channel.

 Tip 3: Find a good video conferencing system